 - ☐ The Assembly Area (See evacuation map) should be a safe location on the school campus away from the building and emergency response equipment that may arrive at the school.
-If unsafe for the current emergency, designate an alternate Assembly Area. - □ When clearance to return to the buildings is determined or received from appropriate agencies, announce ALL CLEAR to return to classrooms and resume school activities. - □ Send home with students for their parents/guardians a brief written description of the emergency, how it was handled and, if appropriate, what steps are being taken in its aftermath.
+If unsafe for the current emergency, designate an alternate Assembly Area. - When clearance to return to the buildings is determined or received from appropriate agencies, announce ALL CLEAR to return to classrooms and resume school activities. - □ Send home with students for their parents/guardians a brief written description of the emergency, how it was handled and, if appropriate, what steps are being taken in its aftermath.

-- ☐ Instruct students to leave the building in an orderly manner using the designated evacuation routes and reassemble in the assigned Assembly Area. - □ Take the emergency backpack and student roster when leaving the building and take attendance when the class is reassembled in a safe location.
-Report attendance to the Incident Commander/designee. - □ Remain in the Assembly Area until further instructions are given.
+- ☐ Instruct students to leave the building in an orderly manner using the designated evacuation routes and reassemble in the assigned Assembly Area. - ☐ Take the emergency backpack and student roster when leaving the building and take attendance when the class is reassembled in a safe location.
+Report attendance to the Incident Commander/designee. - □ Remain in the Assembly Area until further instructions are given. - □ Wait for another ACTION or the ALL CLEAR instruction to return to school buildings and normal class routine.